os-lecture/2023S-os-lectures/lec6/p2-localpagereplace.md

 #### Belady Phenomenon
 - Phenomenon
-  - When FIFO and other algorithms are used, there may be an abnormal phenomenon that **the number of allocated physical pages increases** and the number of ** page faults increases**
+  - When using algorithms such as FIFO, there may be an abnormal phenomenon that **the number of allocated physical pages increases** and **the number of page faults increases**
 - Reason
-  - The replacement feature of the FIFO algorithm is inconsistent with the dynamic feature of the process accessing the memory **contradiction**
+  - FIFO algorithm's  is **contradictory** to the dynamic feature of the process accessing the memory
   - The pages replaced by it are **not necessarily** the process will not visit in the near future
 - Thinking
-  - Which permutation algorithms do not have the Belady phenomenon?
+  - Which replacement algorithms do not have the Belady phenomenon?

 ---

-#### Belady phenomenon of FIFO algorithm
+#### Belady Phenomenon of FIFO Algorithm

 Access sequence: 1, 2, 3, 4, 1, 2, 5, 1, 2, 3, 4, 5
 Number of physical pages: 3; Number of page faults: 9